 Feel free to post any feature requests on the code share page on Devcentral.
 They are very much appreciated.

 - A server to run the report script on

 Only here for the code?

 First you might want to try the docker installation which is currently under development.
 It’s the fastest way to get up and running on a linux distribution.

-If docker is not your thing and you haven’t set this up before I would recommend following the more detailed path below.
+If docker is not your thing you can also try the Kubernetes deployment.
+If none of these sounds interesting and you haven’t set this up before I would recommend following the more detailed path below.
 If you’re in a rush or simply don’t want to read that much, here’s the quick and dirty alternative.

 - Setup a auditor user with the same password on all load balancers

 - Find yourself a server with Powershell 6.0 or above

 - Make sure that the server/client running the script has HTTPS access to all load balancer management interfaces